Drupal Site Audit and Evaluation

 - SonarQube - A powerful static analysis tool that we have scripts to report against Drupal websites.

 - Zed Attack Proxy - One of the Open Source penetration testing tools which we use for validating the security of a website.

 Who completes the audit within the Zoocha team?

 To complete an audit, specific skill-sets of various senior team members are brought together to perform the audit:

 - Senior Drupal Developer (Acquia Triple Certified): Drupal configuration, architecture, security, code quality and custom module review.

 - Senior Drupal Themer / Senior Front-end Developer (certified Acquia Front-end Specialist): Review of theming layer, including Accessibility review

 - Senior System Administrator: Feedback on performance, server configuration and security.

-Once feedback has been gathered from our specialists in each area, the Zoocha Technical Director will review the audit before returning it.
+Once feedback and analysis has been gathered from our specialists in each area, the Zoocha Technical Director will review the audit before securely sharing it with you.

-Every audit that is undertaken will be led by an Acquia certified "Grand Master" who will also present the findings back to you.
+Every audit that is undertaken will be led by an Acquia Triple Certified Developer who will also present the findings back to you and your team.